yuhanghe01/TensorFlow-MultiGPU-ObjectDetection/README.md

 * Subtle difference with [TF-OD-API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 You can use it nearly the same as [TF-OD-API](https://github.com/tensorflow/models/tree/master/research/object_detection)
 * Modification mainly lies in `protos/train.proto` and `model_lib_multiGPU.py`.
 I sugguest to read the source code if you are interested in complete implementation.

-1. more fancy train configurations are implemented in `protos/train.proto`
+* More fancy train configurations are implemented in `protos/train.proto`

 ## Usage